christianalfoni/impact/docs/01_tutorial.md

 # Tutorial

-This tutorial is divided into three levels of state management complexity.
+This tutorial is divided into three levels.
 This will help you reason about **state management complexity** and how different abstractions fits with dealing with different levels of complexity.

 How exactly to evaluate **state management complexity** of an application is difficult, especially before hand.
 You want to get started quickly and efficiently, but as your application grows and you learn more about its nature, the tool needs to provide lower level and flexible APIs.